mematt/ml4calibrated450k/README.md

 We also provide scripts for evaluation (e.g. `evaluation_metrics.R` and `performance_evaluator.R`) such as:

 + Misclassification error (ME)
-+ Multiclass AUCH as published by Hand and Till (2001)
++ Multiclass AUC as published by Hand and Till (2001)
     + **R package**: `HandTill2001`
 + Brier score (BS)
     + **R script**: `brier.R`